Posts from — July 2007

 Greening the second home

-When weekenders arrive from the city it can often spell doom for the local rural community and the local environment, but not all weekend home owners are eager to embrace modern conveniences and make their places into suburbs.
-A group of cottages in Canada provide a model for other off-grid second homes to follow. (more…)
+When weekenders arrive from the city it can often spell doom for the local rural community and the local environment A group of cottages in Canada provide a model for future off-grid second homes.

 Setback in Wales as planners reject off-grid house